michaelxwang/michaelxwang.github.io/cat/tax/_posts/2026-04-17-proper-withholding.md

 - $1,485,906 for married filers
 - $1,010,417 for head of household filers

-For 2025, the top marginal California rate is 13.30%: 12.30% personal income tax plus a 1.00% Behavioral Health Services Tax on taxable income over 1,000,000 dollars.
+For 2025, the top marginal California rate is 13.30%: 12.30% personal income tax plus a 1.00% tax under the Behavioral Health Services Act (formerly the Mental Health Services Act) on taxable income over $1,000,000.

 If you are in this high‑income category, the 10.23% flat withholding on bonuses and RSUs can leave you materially under‑withheld at the state level.
 In that